wuza8/wuza8/README.md

 ## Hi there 👋

-I'm freshly graduated engineer, who's strongly interested in AI and new technologies :robot:
+I'm engineer, who's strongly interested in AI and new technologies :robot:

 I'm currently looking for job in tech industry, where I could use my skills for the betterment of the mankind! :earth_africa::heart: